 Until then, it is just better to play it safe and avoid plastics that have BPA.
-Thankfully, all of the plastic parts included with both the Spectra S1 and S2 breast pumps – including the tubing, breast flanges, and capture bottles – are BPA free to keep your baby’s milk safe.
+Thankfully, all of the plastic pump parts included with both the Spectra S1 and S2 breast pumps – including the tubing, breast flanges, and capture bottles – are BPA free to keep your baby’s milk safe.

 Which is better – Spectra S1 or S2?